BrodaNoel/cv/README.md

 ### Which is that project that I would like to see grow up?
 Oh yeah!
 This project has name, and some basic designs.
 Not published yet, but basically it's a game, a on-off-line game, like [oGame](https://en.ogame.gameforge.com).
 I love this kind of games, and I want mine game.
 I hope to give you more details here ASAP.

+### Something more?
+* I love 🍻
+* Music: I love The Smiths, 60ish, 70ish and 80ish, Los Abuelos de la Nada, Cerati and more!
+* I love traveling, a lot.
+Maybe more that I should love it :P